asteroid-lang/asteroid/README.md

 ## For more Information...

-Take a look at the [Asteroid User Guide](https://nbviewer.jupyter.org/github/lutzhamel/asteroid/blob/master/Asteroid%20User%20Guide.ipynb) notebook for a more detailed discussion of the language.
+Take a look at the [Asteroid User Guide](https://github.com/lutzhamel/asteroid/blob/master/Asteroid%20User%20Guide.md) for a more detailed discussion of the language.